BenjaminTia/BenjaminTia/README.md

 ## About Me

-I'm a Electronics Engineering student based in Hong Kong with a strong focus on **embedded systems**, **IoT devices**, and **low-level firmware development**.
-I enjoy building hardware-software projects that bridge the gap between microcontrollers and real-world applications — from RF/NFC security tools to teleoperative robotics.
+I'm a Electronics Engineering student based in Hong Kong with a strong focus on **embedded systems**, **IoT devices**, and **software development**.
+I enjoy building hardware-software projects that bridge the gap between computers and real-world applications.

 ---